yaaintmal/benais.js/README.md

 ## ✨ Super Cool Features

-* **Grumpy-o-Meter (Rudeness Detection):** Benais.js has a superpower!
+* **Grumpy-o-Meter (Rudeness Detection):** **benais.js** has a superpower!
 It can tell if your message sounds a bit like it just woke up on the wrong side of the bed.
-It's like having a little friendly radar for harsh words!
+It's like having a little friendly radar for harsh words! (actually it can't right now, but you'll see where this is getting at...)

-* **Instant Nice-ification (Polite Rephrasing):** If the Grumpy-o-Meter goes off, poof!
-Benais.js swoops in and suggests a kinder, gentler, and more diplomatic way to say what you mean.
+* **Instant Nice-ification (Polite Rephrasing):** If the Grumpy-o-Meter goes off, poof! **benais.js** swoops in and suggests a kinder, gentler, and more diplomatic way to say what you mean.
 No more accidental sour notes!

-* **Your Own Brainy Sidekick (Local LLM Integration):** The best part?
-Benais.js uses a super-duper smart language model that lives right on *your* computer.
+* **Your Own Brainy Sidekick (Local LLM Integration):** The best part? **benais.js** uses a super-duper smart language model that lives right on *your* computer.
 That means your messages stay private, and you're the boss of how it learns and helps!

 ## 🚀 How **benais.js** Does Its Thing

 Imagine you're sending a message.
-You give it to Benais.js, and it hands it over to your super-smart **Ollama LLM** chilling on your computer.
+You give it to **benais.js**, and it hands it over to your super-smart **Ollama LLM** chilling on your computer.
 This model reads your message and thinks, "Hmm, is this giving off sunshine or storm clouds?"
 If it senses a storm brewing (aka, your message sounds a bit negative), it quickly drafts up a new, brighter, and friendlier version.
 Then, Benais.js hands that shiny new message back to you!
 Easy peasy, lemon squeezy!

 ## 💻 Get Your Chill On With **benais.js**!